PaNOSC-ViNYL/ase/doc/overview.rst

 - **Easy to use**:

   Setting up an atomistic total energy calculation or molecular dynamics simulation with ASE is simple and straightforward.
-The Python scripts are easy to follow
-  (see :ref:`python_info` for a short introduction).
+ASE can be used via a :mod:`graphical user interface <gui>`, :ref:`command line tools` and the Python language.
+Python scripts are easy to follow (see :ref:`python_info` for a short introduction).
   It is simple for new users to get access to all of the functionality of ASE.

 - **Flexible**: